rolodoom/css-buttons/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/rolodoom/css-buttons/issues) here on GitHub.

-## About
+## License

 This code is released under the [MIT](https://raw.githubusercontent.com/rolodoom/css-buttons/master/LICENSE) license, which means you can use it for any purpose, even for commercial projects.

-## License

-Code released under the [MIT](https://raw.githubusercontent.com/rolodoom/css-buttons/master/LICENSE) license.